Later

 Website visual design including 3D modelling and illustration

-Product shots were made in 3D software, and illustrations were used to highlight the product value proposition
+Product shots were rendered in 3D software, with illustrations highlighting the product value proposition

 Summary of survey results

-A short survey helped gain an initial signal on the strength or weakness of the product assumptions
+A landing page and short survey helped gain an initial signal on the strengths and weaknesses of the product assumptions